Skip to main content

 To process payments with network tokens you can choose between either of the following options.

-• Our automatic provisioning of tokens for use with our orchestration platform.
+• The automatic provisioning of tokens for use with the orchestration platform.

-• Our standalone tokenization endpoints for using the network tokens directly with the PSPs.
+• The standalone tokenization endpoints for using the network tokens directly with the PSPs.

 Before you start processing payments with network tokens, make sure you have enabled processing with network tokens.
 Please contact the support team to get set up.